 How many of us heard our mothers ask this question when we were younger?
 She asked because she knew something important: first impressions matter.
-Even before you open your mouth, how you dress — and what you wear, specifically — can impact both the initial impression you make on others virtually and in-person and their subsequent expectations about you.
-While style alone cannot guarantee professional success, it can help influence outcomes of meetings, networking events and job and board interviews, for better or worse.
+Even before you open your mouth, how you dress -- and what you wear, specifically -- can impact both the initial impression you make on others virtually and in-person and their subsequent expectations about you.
+While style alone doesn't ensure professional success, it can influence outcomes of meetings, networking events and job and board interviews, for better or worse.

 Picture two candidates interviewing for a position at your company.
 The first one appears neatly and cleanly groomed, wearing a well-fitting suit with a nice tie.
 The other candidate also appears well groomed and sporting a trendy suit, but it's all wrinkled.
 In the absence of any other information, who would you want to represent your company?

-Outward presentation can affect how others interact with you and their assumptions about your credibility and qualifications.
-When you dress well, you demonstrate that you care about making a good impression and are detail-oriented.
-This signals to colleagues, potential employers, companies on whose boards you’d like to serve and new contacts that you’re capable of carefully representing them, their companies or shared interests.
+Outward presentation affects how others interact with you and their assumptions about your credibility and qualifications.
+When you dress sharply, you demonstrate that you care about making a good impression and are detail-oriented.
+This signals to colleagues, potential employers, companies on whose boards you'd like to serve and new contacts that you're capable of carefully representing them, their companies or shared interests.
 While you should also show these sought-after qualities in conversation, why start off on the wrong foot and have to overcome a negative first impression?